 To sum up, Amazon Lightsail will work best for businesses that are keen to deploy servers without having to go through the trouble of working out the prices, configurations, and management details of deployments.
 AWS calculator offers customers many options where you can calculate a predictable monthly cost.
 Lightsail however will not be suitable for applications that need a configurable environment and consistently high CPU, like analytics and video encoding.
 Servers can be deployed within minutes using the menu interface.
 Lightsail will also offer many pre-built virtual images.
 The developers can select packages preconfigured with domain name management, SSD storage, and static IP addresses.
 They can also install and configure Lightsail for popular applications like Joomla, Drupal, and WordPress.

-In theory, Lightsail will help businesses deploy an instance and even save money when this is not running.
+In theory, Lightsail will help businesses deploy an instance and even save money even when Lightsail is not running.
 But, in practice, you will be charged by AWS for an instance even when it does not run.
 In order to stop this from happening, the developer will have to back up this instance and delete it from the Lightsail.
 However, the organization will still have to pay fees to retain the static IP address.